 Light fixtures can offer many different levels of illumination, as measured by the total combined wattage of all bulbs in the fixture.
 For lighting experts, the practice is to tailor the illumination to the square footage of the foyer space, using a simple formula.
-Multiply the room length x the width x 1.5.
+Multiply the room length by the width, and that total by 1.5.
 This produces the wattage required by the combined bulbs in the ceiling fixture.
-For example, a 10 x 10 foyer has an area of 100 square feet; multiplied by 1.5, the appropriate wattage of the lighting fixture should be 150 watts.
+For example, a 10 by 10 foot foyer has an area of 100 square feet; multiplied by 1.5, the appropriate wattage of the lighting fixture should be 150 watts.
 Note that this total wattage can be achieved by one or more light bulbs in the fixture.

 Other Design Guidelines

 Aside from determining physical measurements for the chandelier fixture, interior designers follow other guidelines when selecting a hanging chandelier fixture.